UAIbot/UAIbot.github.io/docs/Theoretical_Reference/rotation_matrix.md

 ### Example 2

-In UAIBot it is possible to calculate the axis and angle (in radians) of a rotation matrix using the `Utils.axis_angle` function:
+In UAIBot it is possible to calculate the axis and angle (in radians) of a rotation matrix as:

 ```python
 import numpy as np